Norris Levern Manous

-Levern was born in Nashville, Tennessee, the only child of Arthur Leander and Tennie Hughes Manous.
+Levern was born in Nashville, Tennessee, on March 6, 1912 the only child of Arthur Leander and Tennie Hughes Manous.
 His father was a printer and bookbinder who owned a print shop where his son learned the trade which he then used to work his way through college.
 In 1929 when he enrolled as a student at Southern Junior College, now Southern Adventist University, he asked to be placed with a Cuban roommate in the dormitory so that he could learn to speak Spanish.

 A clarinetist and violinist, Levern played in both the band and orchestra at SJC and enjoyed a reputation as an accomplished clarinet performer, often featured as a soloist in concerts by the ensembles.
 After he left SJC he traveled to Washington, D.C. where he studied clarinet with a member of the Marine band, a group he had once dreamed of joining.

 On a return visit to the college in 1936, when Manous and a flutist gave a Saturday night program, a writer in the SJC news section of Southern Tidings, the conference magazine, noted that their ability was "comparable to that of professional artists."
 During the 1936-1937 school year Manous was at the Pisgah School, later Mount Pisgah Academy, in Candler, North Carolina, where he started a band.